-Your project's release download page links the project's content to the mirrors where people can download your latest release(s).
+Your project's release download page is where people can download your product's latest release(s).
 This page describes how a release manager can put such a page together.

 https://(SSL).
 For example: